xylophanes/docker-tools/README.md

 4. dockerflatten: utilility to save container and place it in specified image repository.

-5. dockerexport: utuolitu to export container to specified tar file.
+5. dockerexport: utility to export container to specified tar file.